 3. Overdraft interest rate exemption

-MSMEs are entitled to avail of a benefit of 1% on an overdraft of their business; however, the procedural details of the scheme usually vary from bank to bank.
-This option ensures small businesses’ safety, particularly during unfavourable markets or recessions.
+MSMEs are entitled to a benefit of 1% on an overdraft of their business; however, the procedural details of the scheme usually vary from bank to bank.
+This option ensures small businesses’ safety, particularly during unfavorable markets or recessions.

 4. Industrial promotion subsidy eligibility